-Thanksgiving décor for my mother was a white linen tablecloth and fine crystal, but as a child I longed for something more.
+Thanksgiving décor for my mother was a white tablecloth and fine crystal, but as a child I longed for something more.
 So as soon as I had my own household, I added the cornucopia.
 The sight of all those colorful fruits spilling from a basket filled my spirit with holiday joy.
-In my mind, the horn-shaped vessel seemed to embody the very essence of the harvest season.
+In my mind, the horn-shaped vessel embodied the very essence of the harvest season.

 That being said, I later discovered that the origins of the cornucopia had nothing to do with a basket, nor was it meant to contain fruit.
 It all started with a goat named Amalthea.